-Social occasions don’t always need to be centered around food and alcohol.
-We’ve got a bunch of non-food and alcohol related activity ideas for you in the Festive Season Survival Guide
+Social occasions don’t always need to be centred around food and alcohol.
+We’ve got a bunch of non-food and alcohol-related activity ideas for you in the Festive Season Survival Guide

 Ahhhh alcohol, we have a love/hate relationship.
 It’s packed with unwanted kilojoules, impairs muscle recovery, causes hangovers and dehydration and at the end of the day, is a toxin our body works hard to get rid of.

 It also loosens our inhibitions (duh) which increases the likelihood of eating things you probably wouldn’t normally…3am dirty kebab anyone?

 If you’re going to drink, drink.
 Enjoy it.
 Just choose wisely.